Showing films is where Cinemark Holdings really makes its mark. The third-largest movie exhibitor in the US (following

 Cinemark operates theaters in more than 40 US states, as well as Argentina, Brazil, Mexico, and 10 other Latin American countries.
 The company gets about 75% of its sales from the US market.

 Despite a down economy, people still flock to the movies.
-Cinemark reported $2.63 billion in revenue for fiscal 2014.
-Although it suffered a slight dip in total annual revenue during fiscal 2014 compared to the previous fiscal period, the company's revenue has been trending upwards in recent fiscal years.
-Cinemark's net income was $192.6 million in fiscal 2014, an increase of 30% compared to the prior period.
+Cinemark reported $2.85 billion in revenue for fiscal 2015.
+That was an increase of 9% compared to its revenue the previous fiscal year.
+The company's net income was $216 million in fiscal 2015, which was an increase of 13% compared to the prior fiscal period.

-The company's cash on hand remained strong in fiscal 2014.
-Cimemark reported $454 million in cash on hand, an 47% increase compared to fiscal 2013 levels.
+The company's cash on hand remained strong in fiscal 2015.
+Cimemark reported $455 million in cash on hand at the end of the year.

 The company's strategy focuses on international expansion primarily in Latin America through construction of modern, state-of-the-art theatres in growing urban markets.